-Withdrawal Fee: A \$50 fee is charged for students who withdraw from college after the first four days of the semester.
+Withdrawal Fee: A \$50 fee is charged for students who withdraw from college after the drop/add deadline for the semester.

 Transcripts: An official copy of a student's record, printed on secure paper with the College seal and Registrar's signature, \$5.
-Beginning Fall 2014 students will be able to electronically request transcripts through the National Student Clearinghouse and a \$2.25 processing fee will be added to the per transcript rate.
+Students are able to electronically request transcripts through the National Student Clearinghouse and a \$2.25 processing fee will be added to the per transcript rate.
 In Office on-demand transcript processing is an additional \$10.00.
-An unofficial copy of a current student's transcript can be accessed on a student's on-line account.
+An unofficial copy of a current student's transcript can be accessed at the student's on-line account.
 A transcript may be denied if a student has not supplied the Registrar's Office with an official high school transcript with graduation date, official college transcripts if applicable, has not completed student loan exit counseling, paid a library fine, or paid the balance on his/her student account or has any other charges outstanding.